SciProgCentre/kmath-gsl/docs/templates/README-TEMPLATE.md

 On Linux, final binaries using `kmath-gsl` need a BLAS implementation installed (because of dynamic linking to `libblas`).
 To achieve better performance, MKL or ATLAS can be used.

 On Windows, default CBLAS provided by GSL is linked statically.
-Windows builds also require [MSYS2](https://www.msys2.org/) installed and added to Path (uncomment the `MSYS2_PATH_TYPE=inherit` line in mingw64.ini) and GSL installed manually in the MSYS shell:
+To build the kmath-gsl itself on Windows it is required to have [MSYS2](https://www.msys2.org/) installed and added to Path (uncomment the `MSYS2_PATH_TYPE=inherit` line in mingw64.ini) and GSL installed manually in the MSYS shell:

 ```shell